It seems like money really does grow on trees.

-If someone can make a Kickstarter for the sole purpose of whipping up some potato salad and raise a jillion dollars in a week, surely your heroic business proposal will float itself.
+If someone can make a Kickstarter for the sole purpose of whipping up some potato salad and raise a jillion dollars in a week, surely your business proposal will has what it takes.

-This will likely happen without a boatload of elbow grease on your part, right?
+Think this will likely happen without a bunch of work on your part?
 As long as you set aside a fat chunk of dough for marketing, you’ve covered all your bases…

 Dumping stacks of bills into a corner and letting some PR/marketing guru gobble them up in exchange for bringing your venture to the next level could be synonymous with flushing those precious dollars down the drain.